ShivamShrivastava/Smart-Mirror/modules/default/newsfeed/README.md

 # Module: News Feed
-The `newsfeed ` module is one of the default modules of the MagicMirror.
+The `newsfeed ` module is one of the default modules of the SmartMirror.
 This module displays news headlines based on an RSS feed.
 Scrolling through news headlines happens time-based (````updateInterval````), but can also be controlled by sending news feed specific notifications to the module.

 ## Using the module